practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 end
 ```

-Both of these specs are testing the same situation, trying to `exec` a command
+Both of these specs are testing the same situation: trying to `exec` a command
 that doesn't exist.
-When this case happens it actually raises an exception in
+When this happens, it actually raises an exception in
-the sub-process.
-This is evidenced by the fact that failure #2 above prints an
+the subprocess, as is evidenced by the previously listed failure #2, which prints an
 exception message along with a stacktrace on its `STDERR`, whereas the spec
 expected that `STDERR` would be empty.

-So when the sub-process raises an exception we need to notify the parent process
+So when the subprocess raises an exception, we need to notify the parent process
 of what went wrong.
 Note that we can't use Ruby's regular exception handling in
-this case because the exception is happening inside the sub-process.
+this case because the exception is happening inside the subprocess.
 The
-sub-process got a copy of everything that the parent had, including the Ruby
+subprocess got a copy of everything that the parent had, including the Ruby
 interpreter.
-So, while all of the code is sourced from the same file, we can't
+So although all of the code is sourced from the same file, we can't
 depend on regular Ruby features because the processes are actually running on
 their own separate copies of the Ruby interpreter!

-To solve this problem, we need some form of inter-process communication (IPC).
+To solve this problem, we need some form of interprocess communication (IPC).
 Keeping with the general theme of this article, we'll use a Unix pipe.

-## The Pipe
+## The pipe

 A call to `IO.pipe` in Ruby will return two `IO` objects, one readable and
 one writable.
-Together they form a one-way data 'pipe'.
+Together, they form a one-way data 'pipe'.
 Data is written
-to one `IO` object and read from the other.
+to one `IO` object and read from the other:

 ```ruby
 rd, wr = IO.pipe